Quick tips for a great photoshoot

-Prepare for a close-up: I love capturing details at my photo shoots!
+CLOSE-UP: I love capturing details at my photo shoots!
 Make sure you are proud to show off your sparkling engagement ring.
 Splurge on a manicure, lather dry skin with lotion, (tastefully) wear a little more makeup than normal, shave your legs (haha!), & do a flash test at home to make sure your clothing isn’t see-through in bright lighting.
 This goes for men too – moisturize those hands!

-Feel free to bring in special items you might like to see in your photos like a favorite doll, a new baseball mitt or a baby’s blanket can all add a personal touch.
+WHAT TO BRING – Personalize – Feel free to bring in special items you might like to see in your photos like a favorite doll, a new baseball mitt or a baby’s blanket can all add a personal touch.
 Snacks, water, and consider having kiddos squeeze in a nap and eat beforehand so everyone is at their best.
 I recommend taking a moment to communicate the importance of your photo shot to kiddos no matter what the age so everyone is on board with the expectations and commitments required during your photo session.

 WHERE TO SHARE – Make a list of friends and family who will want copies of your pictures and what sizes are best for each person.
 You may also want to talk a quick walk around your home to determine whether there are any wall locations you are interested in decorating with a beautiful print or canvas.